Tenaka/Active-Directory-Automated-Deployment-and-Delegation/README.md

 Not fully tested and should not be deployed into Live or rerun over the top of a previous deployment.

 Overview.
-    Deploy multiple Domain Controllers and a new Forest from the JSON file input
+    Deploy multiple Domain Controllers and a new Forest from the JSON file input.
+    First DC (PDC) will auto-start, logon and then deploy an delegated OU structure.

 Description.
     This is script 1 of 4